ncrncornell/ced2ar/README.md

 After building, CED2AR should produce a WAR archive in the target folder.
 For deploying the war, some of the [notes linked below](#installing-a-server-binary) may be helpful.

+## Installing with Docker

+### Standalone System

+This is similar to installing a desktop binary configuration, in that it is intended to be a self-contained CED2AR installation.
+Run the following from the root of the repository directory:

+1. `source ./Docker-deps/fat_build.sh` (Only needed once)
+2. `./Docker-deps/standalone.sh`

+To stop, press `Ctrl-C` or do `docker stop ced2ar`; resume again with `docker start ced2ar`.

+Remove the container with `docker rm -f ced2ar`; data should be persisted at `../ced2ar-standalone-store/` by default even if the container is removed.

 ## Installing a Server Binary
 To install a precompiled server binary please see: https://github.com/ncrncornell/ced2ar/tree/master/Binaries/Server